Australian Communities Foundation is governed on a voluntary basis by a Board with a broad range of skills and community experience.

 Adam is an active impact investor, having built a portfolio of investments across a wide range of industries and asset classes that align profit with purpose.
 He is Venture Partner of Giant Leap Fund, established by Impact Investment Group as the first Australian venture capital fund 100% committed to investing in impact start-ups.
 He has experience in consumer marketing, ecommerce and innovation with deep ties to philanthropy and social enterprise.
 Adam joined the Board in 2020 and is a member of our Philanthropy & Impact Committee and Investment Committee.

-Glen is a Partner with PwC in the Management Consulting practice with 32 years advisory experience including 23 years as a Partner as well as being an experienced Board member.
+Glen is Chief Executive Officer of Diabetes Victoria and holds over 32 years of advisory experience, including 23 years as a Partner as well as being an experienced Board member.
 He has extensive expertise in formulating and executing business strategies, building and leading teams and successful leadership in sales and P&L performance.
 Areas of expertise include Business and Digital Transformation, Customer Advocacy, Finance, Operations and Risk.
-Glen is the President and Chair of Diabetes Victoria and a Director of Diabetes Australia.

 Finance, Risk, Audit & IT Committee